 For more information visit http://toronto.bluejays.mlb.com/tor/community/

 Also check out our coverage of the 100th Grey Cup gala which also took over the Rogers Centre.
-So if you love sports and get the opportunity, you should definitely attend an event at the Rogers Centre like the annual Curve Ball gala.
+So if you love baseball and get the opportunity, you should definitely get tickets and join the annual Curve Ball gala.